DianaSill/DianaSill.github.io/README.md

 ### The site is organized into several key sections:

 **Home Page**:

-The landing page introduces who I am and my role as an beginner level full-stack developer.
+<br>The landing page introduces who I am and my role as an beginner level full-stack developer.
-It includes easy navigation to different parts of the site and links to my LinkedIn, GitHub, and downloadable resume.
+It includes easy navigation to different parts of the site and links to my LinkedIn, GitHub, and downloadable resume.</br>

 **About Me**:

-This section provides a deeper insight into my background, how I got into programming, and what drives my passion for development.
-It's a brief story of my transition into tech and the various resources I've used to build my skills.
+<br>This section provides a deeper insight into my background, how I got into programming, and what drives my passion for development.
+It's a brief story of my transition into tech and the various resources I've used to build my skills.</br>

 **Projects**:

-Here, I have an area dedicated to projects with brief descriptions of each, also showing the tech stack used.
+<br>Here, I have an area dedicated to projects with brief descriptions of each, also showing the tech stack used.
-This gives a snapshot of my coding abilities and the types of applications I've created.
+This gives a snapshot of my coding abilities and the types of applications I've created.</br>

 **Get in Contact**:
-This section invites visitors to connect with me.
-Whether it's for job opportunities, collaborations, or just networking, I’ve made it easy to reach out via email or social media.
+<br>This section invites visitors to connect with me.
+Whether it's for job opportunities, collaborations, or just networking, I’ve made it easy to reach out via email or social media.</br>

 Throughout the site, I’ve incorporated subtle animations and a consistent color scheme to enhance the user experience.
 The goal was to create a professional yet personal space that reflects both my technical skills and my personality.